percona/psmysql-docs/docs/downgrade.md

 Downgrading Percona Server for MySQL 8.0 to 5.7 is not supported.
 Downgrading from a Percona Server for MySQL 8.0 release to an earlier 8.0 release is not supported.

-Each release of Percona Server for MySQL 8.0 can contain significant changes.
+Each Innovation release of Percona Server for MySQL can contain significant changes.

 Before [upgrading to the latest release](upgrading-guide.md), do the following: